đź§© Why Your Daily Rosary App’s New Look Isn’t Showing—and How to Fix It! 🚀

 Your app’s prayers update daily, but new buttons or colors don’t show because:

-Waiting Service Worker: A new service worker (with updated files) is installed, but waits until old tabs close.
+• Waiting Service Worker: A new service worker is installed, but waits until old tabs close.

 For the Daily Rosary App, I use a custom service worker (version dailyrosary-v7.23.2025) to cache files and fetch fresh prayers.
-To ensure that structural changes, such as a new button for the Luminous Mysteries, appear, I rely on a few key fixes, plus a simple user trick.
-Here’s how it works, with why Workbox is a popular alternative:
+To ensure structural changes appear, I rely on a few key fixes, plus a simple user trick.

-Activate Updates Immediately: My service worker uses self.skipWaiting() to activate new versions (e.g., updated styles.css) right away.
+1. Activate Updates Immediately: Uses self.skipWaiting() to activate new versions right away.

-Refresh All Pages: clients.claim() updates all open tabs, so users see the new background color.
+2. Refresh All Pages: clients.claim() updates all open tabs.

-Smart Cache Management: Cache static files with short server-side expiration (e.g., one hour) to refresh designs faster.
+3. Smart Cache Management: Cache static files with short server-side expiration (e.g., one hour).

-Prompt Users: Show a “New design ready!
-Refresh?” pop-up to encourage updates.
+4. Prompt Users: Show a “New design ready!
+Refresh?” pop-up.

-Restart the Device: Ask users to restart their phone or computer to force-clear the service worker and load the latest version—a quick fix for stubborn caches!
+5. Restart the Device: Ask users to restart their phone or computer to force-clear the service worker.

 Why Workbox Is Recommended

-My approach is like crafting a custom rosary—simple and tailored for the Daily Rosary App.
-Workbox, a Google tool, is like a pre-made prayer guide, loved because:
+My approach is like crafting a custom rosary—simple and tailored.
+Workbox is like a pre-made prayer guide, loved because:

-Saves Time: Pre-built strategies cache index.html, styles.css, and APIs with minimal code.
+• Saves Time: Pre-built strategies cache files with minimal code.

-Smart Updates: Automatically refreshes service workers for new designs, like a new button.
+• Smart Updates: Automatically refreshes service workers for new designs.

-Flexible: Easily tweak caching for static files vs. dynamic prayers.
+• Flexible: Easily tweak caching for static vs. dynamic content.

 My Updated Service Worker